 When all you're doing is caring for your baby at home, it's extremely easy to gain weight.
 I went from around 168 lbs to 175 lbs, even though I was consciously trying not to overeat.

-But after about the 18th month, I started losing weight and am back down to about 166 – 169 lbs (still 5 – 7 lbs overweight according to chart below).
-The main reason why is because I’ve started to take my boy on almost daily walks.
+But after about the 18th month, I started losing weight.
+Finally, I am back down to about 166 – 169 pounds (still 5 – 7 lbs overweight according to chart below).
+The main reason why is because I've started to take my boy on almost daily walks.
 I also went back to playing tennis three days a week.

 Another downer is the increased frequency of getting sick after the first year.
 Our boy got his first cold at 12 months old.
 Then he started getting sick about once a quarter as we interacted more with the public.